formkiq/docs.formkiq.com/docs/platform/database_schema.md

 This tracking provides visibility into who accessed or altered a document, when the action occurred, and what changes were made.
 Document Activities are crucial for auditing, security, compliance, and overall document management, ensuring accountability and transparency in document usage.

+Document user activity is stored alongside version-related records so a document's metadata and content changes can be tied back to the activity that created or modified them.

 :::note
 These attributes are stored in the "versions" DynamoDB table.
 :::